Providence Row Housing Association

 We can refuse to erase your personal information where the personal information is processed for the following reasons:

-- Archiving purposes in the public interest, scientific research historical research or statistical purposes;
+- for archiving purposes in the public interest, scientific research historical research or statistical purposes;

-- The exercise or defence of legal claims;
+- for the exercise or defence of legal claims;

 Restriction on processing